fraz3alpha/running-challenges/website/_pages/faq.md

 can do, and the badge is only displayed for those runners who have completed all of the currently known parkruns - we recommend you take a screenshot of your badge when you first achieve it if you want to keep a record of it.

+#### Why isn't my volunteering included in more of the challenges?

+We agree that it would be nice to include volunteering in more of the challenges;
+ for example, counting volunteering weeks in the Gold Obsessive challenge.
+  However, the only volunteering data we have access to is what you can see on your results pages.
+The parkrun website displays only the volunteer roles you've done and which year you did them.
+As it's possible to do multiple roles in one week, we can't even work out how many weeks you volunteered, let alone which role you did on a given Saturday.
+If parkrun add more volunteering data to their website, we'll look at including it in challenges and stats.